213withani/react/fulstackReactBook.md

 ReactDOM.render([what], [where]);

-In React, native HTML elements always start with a lowercase letter whereas React component names always start with an uppercase letter.
+### SUMMARY:

-To recap, we wrote a React component using an ES6 class as well as JSX.
-We specified that we wanted Babel to transpile this code to ES5.
-We then used ReactDOM.render() to write this component to the DOM.
+* we wrote a React component using an ES6 class as well as JSX.
+* We specified that we wanted Babel to transpile ES6 code to ES5.
+* We then used ReactDOM.render() to write this component to the DOM.

 ```js